FredericBr/SlicerGeodesic/README.md

 In Example_template folder

 ## How to cite
-Briend F. et al., GeodesicSlicer: a Slicer Toolbox for Targeting Brain Stimulation.
+- Briend F. et al., GeodesicSlicer: a Slicer Toolbox for Targeting Brain Stimulation.
 Neuroinformatics. https://doi.org/10.1007/s12021-020-09457-9
+- Briend F. et al., A new toolbox to compare NIBS localization method: Application for auditory hallucinations in schizophrenia.
+Schizophrenia Research, submitted.